anony2020off/Bruce-Themes/README.md

 To change the boot animation:

 1. Choose the **"boot.gif"** file of the desired animation.
+"2.
+Resize it to your device's resolution."
-2. Copy the file to the **root of LittleFS or SD card**.
+3. Copy the file to the **root of LittleFS or SD card**.
-3. Restart the device to apply the new animation.
+4. Restart the device to apply the new animation.

 ---